evature/docs/docs/botkit.rst

 DateTimes that are ranges (e.g. 'next week', or 'July') are expressed as a combination of 2 DateTimes - a "Min" and a "Max".
 DateTimes that are NOT ranges are expressed as a combination of 2 IDENTICAL DateTimes.

+The Botkit will show a 'Bot is typing' indication in platforms that support it.
+The inidication will be turned on before activating the webhook and will be turned off when the webhook response is returned.
+To keep the typing indication turned on even after the webhook has returned, pass ``"keepTyping": true`` field in the response.

 Here is the minimal webhook reply with a single text message:

 .. code-block:: javascript